joeclark-phd/data-engineers-manual/manuscript/chapter04.md

 Implied in that little GROUP BY clause is potentially a huge amount of work sorting the data and computing subtotals that the query optimizer will plan and execute.
-In a massive data warehouse, it will likely make use of parallelization to balance the workload and minimize data transfer over the network.
+In a massive data warehouse, it will likely make use of parallelization to balance the workload over a computer cluster and must carefully organize the work to minimize data transfer over the network.
+But for you, it's just two words at the end of the query.

 [^totals]: Computing the row, column, and grand totals would be done
     separately.

 ### Time series analysis

-Typically we think about SQL as a tool to retrieve data as it is stored.
+Typically we think about SQL as a tool to retrieve stored data.
 Even if we're accustomed to calculating sums, averages, and other aggregations, the assumption is that we're limited to what's already there.
 This overlooks the fact that some very powerful analyses can be accomplished by using SQL's JOIN clause and some external or arbitrary data.

-One good case is to generate time series.
+One good case for this is generating time series.
 The problem with just using GROUP BY as in the example above is that, if there is no data for a particular time period, it won't occur in the results.
 We cannot easily make a line graph of a time series, though, if it is missing months and days.
 The solution